Naig visits Readlyn to view city’s wetland

 “We’re seeing this happen across the state, but this type of practice, this wetland, whether it’s in an urban landscape or a rural landscape, does something to help us achieve our nutrient reduction strategy goals.”

-Wednesday’s wind gusts of nearly 50 mph forced the tour to be inside of the trailer Wedemeier uses for his business, Weeds on Fire.
-The 15 dignitaries and City of Readlyn workers were sheltered from the chilly breezes as the mayor and ag secretary discussed the projects.
+Wednesday’s wind gusts of nearly 50 mph forced the tour to be inside of the trailer that Wedemeier uses for his business, Weeds on Fire.
+The 15 dignitaries and city of Readlyn workers were sheltered from the chilly breezes as the mayor and ag secretary discussed the projects.

 Naig told Wedemeier he remembered seeing the project as it came across his desk in Des Moines, recalling that it would handle “a significant amount” of stormwater for the city.